-- Project database of a test can be maintained by QC.
+- The project database of a test can be maintained by QC.

 - It helps in monitoring defects closely.

-- QC can be linked to an email system which provides an easy way to share defect tracking information.
+- QC can be linked to an email system that provides an easy way to share defect tracking information.

-- It can be used for creating reports and graphs which helps in analyzing test data.
+- It can be used for creating reports and graphs which help in analyzing test data.

 - It supports virtual environments like Citrix XenApp 6.0 and VMware ESX 5.0.

-- Release Module: Allows us creating a project release.
+- Release Module: This allows us to create a project release.
 Each release can have multiple cycles.

-- Requirement Module: Allows us in managing requirements like what we are testing, what are the requirement topics and items and what are the analyzing requirements.
+- Requirement Module: This allows us in managing requirements like what we are testing, what are the requirement topics and items and what are the analyzing requirements.

-- Test Plan: Allows us to write test cases for the requirements in a hierarchical tree-structure.
+- Test Plan: This allows us to write test cases for the requirements in a hierarchical tree structure.

-- Test Resources: Allows us in managing test resources.
-Tests resources can be associated with tests.
+- Test Resources: This allows us to manage test resources.
+Test resources can be associated with tests.

-- Test lab: Allows us to run tests and analyze the results.
+- Test lab: This allows us to run tests and analyze the results.

-- Defect Module: Allows us to log all the failed test cases results.
+- Defect Module: This allows us to log all the failed test case results.

 - Dashboard: Allows us to create graphs and reports.